 It has been my dream for a long time to provide quality early childhood education for young children.
 I have always been passionate about learning and feel that the early years are so important – if your child develops a love of learning at this age they will be set for life.
 I have a love of the outdoors, nature and building strong relationships.
 My Treehut and The Cubby are my home away from home and my other whanau.

-I live on a lifestyle block near town with my husband Mike, our four little girls, Ella, Kate, Pippa and Charlie, our dog, Zinny and our puppy, Rubble.
+I live on a lifestyle block near town with my husband Mike, our four girls, Ella, Kate, Pippa and Charlie, our dog Rubble.

 Kia Ora parents and whanau.
 My name is Kerry Godden and I am thrilled to be working with Kirsty and her teaching team at My Treehut.